Cycles of Sums of Integers: Order of 2 and Wieferich primes

-\begin{definition} A prime $p$ is a \emph{Wieferich prime} if $2^{p-1}\equiv 1\mod p^2$. \end{definition}
+\begin{definition} A prime $p$ is a \emph{Wieferich prime} if $2^{p-1}\equiv 1\pmod{p^2}$. \end{definition}

-Wieferich primes surprisingly pop out in several number theoretical subjects \cite{HW}.
+Wieferich primes surprisingly occur in several number theoretical subjects \cite{HW}.
 It is believed that there are infinitely many such numbers.
 What is extraordinary about these is that we only know two of them, $1093$ and $3511$, and there are no other Wieferich primes below $10^{17}$ \cite{OEIS}.
-Proposition \ref{prop:div_order} suggests that Wieferich primes shall be of considerable interest here.
+We will see in Section \ref{sec:prime_powers} that Wieferich primes are of considerable interest here.